FPT-Sokrates/C64ColorRamDoubleBuffer/README.md

 * understand the double buffer idea better by looking at an example
 * inspiration and good starting point for your own use-cases

 Known implementation restrictions: sprites can disturb the raster timing depending on their position and their sprite number.
-If you need multiple sprites with random positions for your use-case then the raster line timing must be adapted.

 ## Quickstart Guide